ssrlive/rawzip/README.md

 # Rawzip

-**🚧 👷 This is pre-alpha prior a v0.1.0.
+**🚧 👷 This is pre-alpha prior to v0.1.0.
 Features are missing.
 Will eat your homework 👷 🚧**

 A low-level Zip archive reader and writer.
 Pure Rust.
 Zero dependencies.
 Zero unsafe.
 Fast.